adioshun/gitBook_DeepDrive/paper2017-segmetation-automateddriving.md

 - The straightforward approach to augment localization is to have a parallel independent path for computing dense depth using a standard method like structure from motion (SFM) and then augmenting the depth to localize the objects.

-Dense depth is computed to understand the spatial geometry of the scene.
+- 깊이 지도는 spatial geometry 를 이해하기 위해서 계산 된다. `Dense depth is computed to understand the spatial geometry of the scene. `

 Accurate Depth should help in semantic segmentation and could be passed on as an extra channel.